How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Don't be shy.
 If you're a really good photographer,

-They will surely treasure their mother's words "wait" more than anything else.
+Your baby will surely treasure his or her words "wait" more than anything else.

 👉Seasonal photography environment